Run Large Scale Jobs with EMR on EKS Spark Operator¶

 kubectl set env daemonset aws-node -n kube-system MINIMUM_IP_TARGET=65

-* In this bundle, we can unset the both IP targets, but enable `MAX_ENI` = 2:
+For this bundle, unset both IP targets but enable MAX_ENI=2:

 kubectl set env daemonset aws-node -n kube-system WARM_IP_TARGET-